SOCCER DEFENSIVE WALL BUILDING

 If the attackers choose not to take a quick kick, they are said to be setting up for a “ceremonial free kick (CFK).”
 This consists of waiting to see what the defense is going to do and then deciding whether or not to kick the ball directly at the goal (with the foul having resulted in a direct free kick) or using a set play (with the foul or violation having resulted in either a direct free kick or an indirect free kick).
 If the attacking team chooses to take a ceremonial free kick and the defenders have clearly set up a wall less than the required 10-yards distance away from the spot of the ball, then the attackers may ask the Referee to move the wall back.

-If the attacking team requests that the Referee move the wall back and the Referee agrees to do so, the ball remains dead and is not to be put back into play by the attacking team.
+If the attacking team requests that the Referee move the wall back and the Referee proceeds to do so, the ball remains dead and is not to be put back into play by the attacking team.
 At this point, if the Referee is carrying “vanishing spray,” the Referee is to mark the location of the ball, by inscribing a semi-circle on the turf around the ball, so that the attacking team can not unfairly move the ball while the Referee’s back is turned.
 The Referee then walks to the 10-yard distance, moves the wall back, and marks a temporary restraining line in front of the players in the wall with the vanishing spray.
 This is done to ensure that, while the Referee is returning back to the proper position to resume play, the defenders in the wall do not “cheat” forward.
+If the attacking team does not ask that the wall be moved back, and the wall is significantly less than 10-yards away, the referee can still stop play and move the wall.
+If the attacking team asks for the wall to be moved, they are obligated to wait to take the kick.
 Upon returning to their proper position and ensuring that no violations have occurred in the interim, the Referee blows the whistle for play to resume.

 There are some other possible exceptions to the Referee preparing for an immediate restart.
 These include such things as: other misconduct requiring issuance of a card, an injury, or the attacking team requests a substitution.